rodu30/i18n-kit/README.md

 ```

 > NOTE: If you are using the **i18n-cli** for extracting messages you need to pass the message and
-> the args to the `m`-function directly (not via variable) because variables cannot be resolved by
+> the args to the `m` function directly (not via a variable) because variables cannot be resolved by
 > the extract-script.

 ## Other use cases

 The flexibility of the design allows for a lot of different use cases.
-Some possible uses cases are:
+Some possible use cases are:

 ### Multiple settings or encapsulation